 During these Covid times, however, masks are compulsory on board, although at the time of writing and for obvious reasons, you won’t see too many of those smart red people carriers on our roads.
 Also, these days, you can track the bus you’re hoping to get on and make your way to your bus stop on time, by following it on route via your mobile or other clever gadget.
 The company provides a Night Service when needed and hopefully, things will be back to normal soon.

 From time to time there have been complaints about the service not being adequate for Upper Town residents – many of whom are elderly – with buses being smaller for that route needing to negotiate the narrower roads and streets of that area.
-Consequently, the bus is invariably full when individuals are waiting at a stop in town wanting to return home in the upper district.
+Consequently, the bus is invariably full when individuals are waiting at a stop in town wanting to return home in the upper metro district.
+If you’re wondering What is a Metropolitan District, it’s an independent government entity formed to design, fund, and implement infrastructure projects to better the area and the lives of its residents.
 And also from time to time, there have been other issues to do with pram and wheelchair access and space.
 I’ve heard would be passengers sometimes complain about ‘no room on the bus’ in the mornings when children take up all the seats on their way to school.

 They must only stop at designated bus stops – certainly a different culture!